 Given an array consisting of 0s, 1s, and 2s, write a program to sort this array of 0, 1, and 2 in ascending order.
 We need to sort the array in O(n) time complexity without using sorting algorithms or extra space.
 Note: This is a variation of the Dutch national flag problem and an excellent problem to learn problem solving using three pointers.

-Learn design, implementation, analysis and comparison of bubble sort, selection sort and insertion sort.
-In data structures and algorithms, these are one of the fundamental sorting algorithms to learn problem-solving using incremental approach with the help of nested loops.
-All have the same worst case and average case time complexity.
+Learn the design, implementation, analysis, and comparison of bubble sort, selection sort, and insertion sort.
+In data structures and algorithms, these are some of the fundamental sorting algorithms to learn problem-solving using an incremental approach with the help of nested loops.
+All of them have the same worst-case and average-case time complexity.

 Given an unsorted array of n integers, write a program to sort array into a wave array.
 There can be many possible waveforms, but we need to return any one of them.
 An array A is sorted in wave arrangement if A >= A <= A >= A <= A >= ....and so on.
 Note: This is an excellent problem to learn problem-solving using a single loop.